bymayo/craft-commerce-widgets/README.md

 ## Roadmap

-- +15 more widgets (Aiming to add at least 1 or 2 a month)
+- +15 more widgets planned (*shhh, secret*)
 - Google Analytics eCommerce Widgets
 - Work with all currencies and locales
 - Export options per widget
 - Commerce Lite version (Free)
-- 'Default' widget dashboard for all users
+- Default widget dashboard for all users